 “A glance at a layout chart from that time reveals desks scattered in a seemingly higgledy-piggledy fashion,” writes Kremer, “with desks butting up against each other every which way, and clustered in work zones of different sizes.”
 Duffy describes the layout as, “Fundamentally a reaction against Nazism,” and eschews a top-down, military approach to office design.

-An open office can even save time.
-When GlaxoKlineSmith surveyed their team members who switched from cubicles to a more flexible office layout, “[They] found email traffic dropped by more than 50%,” writes Rachel Silverman and Robin Sidel in The Wall Street Journal, “While decision making accelerated by some 25% because workers were able to meet informally instead of volleying emails from offices and cubes.”
+An open office can be a huge time saver.
+When GlaxoSmithKline surveyed their team members that switched from cubicles to a more flexible office layout, “[They] found email traffic dropped by more than 50%,” writes Rachel Silverman and Robin Sidel in The Wall Street Journal, “While decision making accelerated by some 25% because workers were able to meet informally instead of volleying emails from offices and cubes.”

-Anyone that has worked in an open office layout can attest to the fact that it’s great to walk up to your colleague and ask questions instead of emailing.
-Although, it may be a different story when your colleague walks up and interrupts you.
+Anyone that has worked in an open office layout can attest to the fact that it’s great to walk up to your colleague and ask questions instead of emailing them back and forth.
+That said, it may be a different story when your colleague walks up and interrupts you mid-task.

 The harsh reality of the open office layout

-“There is such a thing as too much communication,” Kremer writes.
-“Proximity to our colleagues makes it easier to have a spontaneous micro-meeting, but it also means we have to sit through their deconstruction of the previous night’s TV, or their shouting matches with teenage children over the phone.”
+“There is such a thing as too much communication,” Kremer writes, “proximity to our colleagues makes it easier to have spontaneous micro-meetings, but it also means we have to sit through their deconstruction of the previous night’s TV, or their shouting matches with their teenage children over the phone.”

+Does having an organic vegetable garden or a nap pod enhance or hamper the workplace environment?
 “Forget all the crazy offices designed to make team members more creative,” writes Jeff Bradford for FastCoExist.com.
 “In reality, you only need a few simple things for everyone to get the most of their workplace.”
-Here are a few tips to make your office layout work for your team members.
+Here are a few tips to establish a great office space for your team members.

-- Create flow zones: Even if you have an open office layout, that doesn’t mean you’re resigned to distractions.
+Even if you have an open office layout, that doesn’t mean you’re resigned to distractions.
 It can be easy to create areas within the office that can be used by team members who want to get into their flow state.
-Try designating one boardroom, or an office with a door, as a silent workspace and allow team members to book the room.
+Try designating one boardroom, or an office with a door, as a silent workspace and allow team members to book the room for their private usage.

-- Maximise natural light: “Studies prove that natural light has mood-enhancing effects that encourage creativity,” writes Bradford.
+“Studies prove that natural light has mood-enhancing effects that encourage creativity,” writes Bradford.
 Allow natural light to shine into your office without obstruction and make sure team members are in the best position to avoid glare on their computer screens.
-Let’s be honest, nobody wants to hear the buzzing sound of fluorescent lights all day.
+Let’s be honest, nobody wants to hear the buzzing sound of fluorescent lights all day long.

-- Create pods of desks: “Sitting in circles provokes a collective mindset,” writes Christian Jarrett in 99u.com, “whereas sitting in straight lines triggers feelings of individuality.”
-If you do choose an open office layout, arrange desks together according to function to maximise collaboration and help your team members feel united.
+“Sitting in circles provokes a collective mindset,” writes Christian Jarrett in 99u.com, “whereas sitting in straight lines triggers feelings of individuality.”
+If you do choose an open office layout, arrange desks together according to function to maximize collaboration and help your team members feel united.

-- Allow for individualization: A 2010 study of London office workers found that, “Workers given the opportunity to arrange a small office with as many or few plants and pictures as they wanted,” writes Jarrett, “were up to 32 percent more productive than others not given this control.”
-An interesting perk for employees would be a small budget to buy their own choice of office supplies and desk decoration.
-Or, just give the ok to bring in a few personal items, such as a plant or some photos of their pet, whatever makes them feel a bit more at home.
+A 2010 study of London office workers found that “workers given the opportunity to arrange a small office with as many or few plants and pictures as they wanted were up to 32 percent more productive than others not given this control,” writes Jarrett.
+An interesting perk for employees would be to offer them a small budget to buy their own choice of office supplies and desk decoration.
+Or, just give them the opportunity to bring in a few of their personal items, such as a plant or some photos of their pet, to make their space feel a bit more like home.

-- Don’t stop at layout: Designing your office should not end with the positioning of furniture.
-Add art and colour, keeping in mind that different colours have different psychological effects on people.
+Designing your office should not end with the positioning of your office furniture.
+Add in art and colour around the space, keeping in mind that different colours have different psychological effects on people.
 The point is to create an office environment that breathes life into your team.

-Although we shouldn’t resign ourselves to doing things the way they have always been done without critical thought, there are ways to open your office layout without sacrifice.
-Keeping in mind the diversity of your team, following the tips above, and being mindful about the advantages and drawbacks of different office layouts will ultimately have a positive effect on your team members happiness and productivity.
+Although we shouldn’t resign ourselves to doing things the way they have always been done without critical thought, there are ways to open up your office layout without sacrifice.
+Keeping in mind the diversity of your team and being mindful about the advantages and drawbacks of different office layouts will ultimately have a positive effect on your team members’ happiness and performance at work.